Santa Monica Pier

 Timed reservations required on weekends, recommended on weekdays.

 Bequeathed by railroad magnate Henry E. Huntington, this splendid library and art collection now makes for one of the most enjoyable attractions in the Los Angeles area.
 Between the library holdings, the art and the sublime outdoor spaces, there’s easily enough to see at this San Marino space to fill an entire afternoon—indeed, it’s definitely best taken at a leisurely pace rather than any sort of mad dash.
-From a Gutenberg Bible to an exquisitely landscaped Japanese garden, pretty much every inch of the estate’s grounds and collection is essential (including new additions like the renovated tea room and a restored Japanese house).
+From a Gutenberg Bible to an exquisitely landscaped rose garden, pretty much every inch of the estate’s grounds and collection is essential (including newer additions like the renovated tea room and a restored Japanese house).

 • Downtown Historic Core